 Does the clinic have 24 hour staff?

-No, the clinic is not open 24 hrs.
-There are emergency clinics in Edmonton that provide afterhours care, VetEmerg and Guardian Veterinary Centre.
+No, the clinic is not open 24 hours.
+There is an emergency clinic in Edmonton that provides after-hour care – Guardian Veterinary Centre.

 Have more questions we didn’t answer here?
 Please give us a call.